A Table Full Of Joy

 Freezing raw sweet potatoes will actually make them have a shorter shelf life.
 So, cook them up and then freeze them!

-I love using sweet potatoes for biscuits, rolls, pies, cupcakes and fries!
+I love using sweet potatoes for sweet potato biscuits, sweet potato rolls, sweet potato pies, sweet potato cupcakes and fries!

 close up of roll

-Make sure to check out some of my other articles like: How to cut parsley, cantaloupe, and cilantro, how to toast bread in the oven, and how to tell if buttermilk or broccoli is bad!
+Make sure to check out some of my other helpful food articles like: How to cut parsley, how to cut cantaloupe, and how to cut cilantro, how to toast bread in the oven, and how to tell if buttermilk is bad or how to tell if broccoli is bad.

 how to sprout a sweet potato featured image